-Over the coming months and years, the challenging future financial position for the wider UK economy and Public Sector will exert a strong influence on many if not most risks that the Council is managing, both existing and those that are yet to emerge.
-This pressure is already seen in the risk linked to the Councils capacity to deliver services within the existing financial envelope, demonstrated in Appendix A through the number of risks linked to demand increasing not just in areas such as social care, but also for example in the cost of dealing with increased flows of waste.
+Over the coming months and years, the challenging future financial position for the wider UK economy and Public Sector will exert a strong influence on many, if not most, risks that the Council is managing, both existing and those that are yet to emerge.
+This pressure is already seen in the risk linked to the Council's capacity to deliver services within the existing financial envelope (demonstrated in Appendix A) with a number of risks being linked to increased demand; this is not just in areas such as social care, but also, for example, in the cost of dealing with increased flows of waste.